How to Remove a Tree Stump (and Prevent Regrowth)

 Step 1: Prepare the Stump and Area

-- Clear Debris: Remove rocks, sticks, and loose vegetation from around the stump.
+- Clear debris from around the stump

 Step 2: Drill Deep Holes

-- Use a large drill bit to create multiple holes on the stump’s surface and sides.
+- Use a large drill bit to create multiple holes on the stump’s surface and sides

 Step 3: Apply Stump Removal Chemical